MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-interception-defense.md

 1. Reduce the number of attack methods available.
 1. Secure the pathways you present to your users.

-Due to the diversity of technology and clients within many organizations, a well-rounded defense will combine multiple methods and will follow the [Zero Trust](/security/zero-trust/zero-trust-overview) principles.
+Due to the diversity of technology and clients within many organizations, a well-rounded defense will combine multiple methods and will follow the Zero Trust principles.
+Learn more about Zero Trust in the [What is Zero Trust?](/security/zero-trust/zero-trust-overview) article.

 Now you'll learn about some of the typical good practice configurations to reduce the risk of SMB interception.